andreparadis/uidgen/README.md

 # UID API

-A proof of concept micro service used to generate unique IDs in a given infrastructure.
+A proof of concept microservice used to generate unique IDs in a given infrastructure.

 ## Description

-The service provide a simple REST api endpoint that accept a namespace, and return an ID guaranteed to be unique within that namespace.
+The service provides a simple REST API endpoint that accepts a namespace, and returns an ID guaranteed to be unique within that namespace.
 Two generators are provided:

-1) Twitter snowflake inspired generator
+1) Twitter snowflake-inspired generator
 2) UUID v4 based generator

 The implementation defaults to Snowflake, but can be swapped to UUID v4 generator with a configuration change.

-In order to maximize generation speed and minimize storage requirement, no attempt is made to persist these IDs to validate uniqueness.
+To maximize ID generation speed and minimize storage requirements, no attempt is made to persist these IDs to validate uniqueness.
 Uniqueness is guaranteed by the nature of each generator.

 The namespace accepted must be between 1 and 50 characters in the range [a-zA-Z0-9_].